BA in Film Production

 - Webster University hosts the Webster Film Series, a nationally recognized, year-round film exhibition program.

 This degree requires a minimum of 128 credit hours consisting of the following: 59 required credit hours, applicable university global citizenship or general education program hours, and electives.
-For complete information, view the program requirements.
+For complete information, view the program requirements in the course catalog.